QuallityControll/Face_Recognition/README.md

 # Face-Recognition

 ## Recognizes faces -
-If the person is not in the databse: returns "I see one person I dont recognize" or "I see ____ people I dont recognize".
+If the person is not in the database: returns "I see one person I dont recognize" or "I see ____ people I dont recognize".

 If the person/people are in the database: returns "I see (name)" or "I see (names)".